John Lewis Peyton

 John Lewis Peyton (September 15, 1824 – May 21, 1896) was an American lawyer, diplomat, state agent for the Confederate States Army, and an author from Virginia.
 During the beginning of the American Civil War he moved to Europe, and in 1861 became a state agent for North Carolina for the southern Confederate States Army cause.

 Early life, family, and education

 He was born on September 15, 1824, near Staunton, Virginia.
 His mother was Anne Montgomery Lewis, and his father was John Howe Peyton, a Virginia lawyer, politician, and planter.
 His great-grandfather was Colonel William Preston, a colonel in the Virginia militia during the American Revolutionary War.
 His great-great-grandfather was John Lewis, one of the first European settlers in Augusta County.

 Peyton studied at Virginia Military Institute (class of 1843); and University of Virginia (bachelor of laws degree 1844).
 He served as a lieutenant colonel in the Virginia militia.

-In 1855, he married North Carolina heiress Henrietta Eliza "Betty" Clark Washington, the daughter of Colonel John C. Washington from of Lenoir County, North Carolina.
+In 1855, he married North Carolina heiress Henrietta Eliza "Betty" Clark Washington, the daughter of Colonel John C. Washington of Lenoir County, North Carolina.
 He had a son, Lawrence Washington Howe Peyton; and a daughter, Simone Marie Peyton.
 They lived on an estate named Steephill (c.
 1878) in Staunton.